- People Tree96

 Introduction – Ethical Fashion

 Clothes, like any other consumable goods, have a history.
 In the case of the fashion industry, that history usually involves people in poorer, less developed countries being sourced for cheap labour.
 This doesn’t necessarily mean exploitation; many fashion retailers are conscientious about human rights issues and have policies which aim to maintain fair standards.
 However, this is not always a guarantee – supply chains are complex and sadly, companies are frequently found to be sourcing from factories where workers are not treated fairly and/or their health and safety is put at risk.
+If your a supporter of ethical fashion or concerned with the ethics of your favourite fashion brands, read on.

 While Gap has a decent code of conduct, a paper published by the Indian Committee of the Netherlands in 2016, gives evidence of appalling living conditions and restricted freedom of movement of young migrant garment workers in the Indian city of Bangalore.
 It found that an increasing number of young migrant women workers were staying in factory-owned hostels with poor living conditions while their movement is severely restricted and the wages of the workers did not add up to a decent living wage.
 Some companies, including Gap, have signed up to the Ethical Trading Initiative.
 This is a step in the right direction, but it certainly doesn’t guarantee truly ethical practices.